Colorado wildfire destroys 3 homes as flames menace US West

 Forest restrictions imposed last week closed the University of New Mexico's D.H.
 Lawrence Ranch, which hosted the writer in the summers of 1924 and 1925 as well as Swiss psychiatrist Carl Jung, author Willa Cather and artist Georgia O'Keeffe after Lawrence's 1930 death.

 In Utah, scorching summer temperatures and winds quickly pushed flames through bone-dry vegetation near a popular fishing lake about two hours southeast of Salt Lake City.
-The 66-square-mile (171-square-kilometer) fire near Strawberry Reservoir has destroyed about 30 structures.
+The 66-square-mile (171-square-kilometer) fire near Strawberry Reservoir has burned about 90 structures.

-Temperatures were expected to rise to close to 100 degrees Thursday and a storm could bring erratic winds, said Donald Jaques, a spokesman for the fire.

-"We have ripe conditions for extreme fire behavior," he said.
-"We're at record, historic levels of dryness for that vegetation."

 Darren Lewis' family cabin is in the fire's path and he fears the A-frame structure built 46 years ago by his uncle and father has burned, though he's waiting for confirmation.